This is for you - And We will help!!

-The Certified Association Executive (CAE) credential is the marker of a committed association professional who has demonstrated the wide range of knowledge essential to manage an association in today’s challenging environment.
+The Certified Association Executive (CAE) credential is an International marker of a committed association professional who has demonstrated the wide range of knowledge essential to manage an association in today’s challenging environment.

 When you earn your CAE, plan to walk across the stage at the next AuSAE conference (ACE & LINC) Also: